 - Off-campus housing in a local apartment complex or rented house.

 Indiana University South Bend has on-campus housing available for single students.

 The units are located across the river and are a short walk across our pedestrian bridge from the rest of campus.
 They are also close to shopping and restaurants.
 The residences are close to the library, academic buildings, and the Student Activity Center.
 Residents enjoy a secure and respectful creative environment where you can learn across cultures and make lifelong friends.
 Studies show that living on campus increases success in the classroom and enhances the collegiate experience.
 The River Crossing residences are available to all unmarried undergraduate and graduate students (without children in residence)

 One bedroom, two bedroom, and four bedroom style suites are available.
 The suites are furnished but students must supply their own dishes, linens, etc. The rent includes utilities, telephone and internet access.
 Please access the housing website for an application, rates and apartment layouts.
 A prepayment of $200 is required to reserve a room space.
 This prepayment is non-refundable, but will apply directly to your overall rent charges.
-Click here for information about paying the prepayment by wire transfer.
-For more information, email email@example.com or call +1-574-520-5805 from 8am-5pm Eastern Standard Time, Monday through Friday.
+Click here for information about making the repayment by wire transfer.
+For more information, email firstname.lastname@example.org or call +1-574-520-5805 from 8am-5pm Eastern Standard Time, Monday through Friday.

 Please contact us about housing for married students or couples and families.